SOWMIYA2003/Sales-Insight/README.md

 Followed by Data discovery , Data cleaning , Data merging and finally generating an interactive dashboard in Power BI.

-## End goal :

-By using the interative PowerBi DashBoard the sales director will be able to

-#1 . track revenue numbers and sales quantity numbers over the years .

-#2 . track revenue breakdown by regional states.

-#3 . track revenue trends.

-Enabling him to finally work on the weak areas and come up with new ideas to grow their bussiness in a effective and efficient manner.
 ## DataSet :
 We are provided with a database named "sales".

 The database has five tables namely customers , date , markets , products and transactions.

 ### Customer table :
 ![a1](https://github.com/SOWMIYA2003/Sales-Insight/assets/93427443/f78c96af-97e3-4f5c-8e10-2d0f40ac9be1)